deadlyvipers/dojo_rules/introduction.md

 Hi, my name is Will.
-My favourite code school path is php
+My favourite code school is php